JA-Marshall/SteamApis-AWS-Proxy-Cache/README.md

 - **Lambda**: Per-ms execution + requests.
 - **API Gateway (HTTP API)**: Per request.

-Keep TTLs sensible to minimise origin calls to SteamApis.

 ## Troubleshooting

-### `ModuleNotFoundError: No module named 'requests'`
-You're likely in a region where the referenced AWS layer ARN doesn't exist or doesn't include `requests`.

-See "Alternative: bundle your own dependencies" below, or switch to a region-appropriate layer ARN.

 ### `403/401 from SteamApis`
 - Check `STEAMAPIS_KEY` is valid and set at deploy time.
 - Confirm the Lambda environment variable resolved: look in the Lambda console → Configuration → Environment variables.

-### Cache never hits
-The cache uses a composite key `{app_id, market_hash_name}` to prevent collisions.
-Check that both parameters are being passed correctly.

-### CORS errors in browser
-CORS is set to `*` by default for quick testing.
-If you locked it down, make sure your site origin is allowed.

 ## Design notes & caveats